Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"The autonomic nervous system doesn't distinguish between change and life-threatening danger."
+"The autonomic nervous system is 500 million years old and doesn’t know the difference between organizational change and a lion attack."

-"Psychological safety is the foundation for effective change and high performance in organizations."
+"Psychological safety is the foundation upon which collaboration, innovation, and performance are built."

 Or choose a question: